cheat-sheets/books/README.md

 The results of Google's Project Oxygen research https://rework.withgoogle.com/blog/the-evolution-of-project-oxygen/.

-10 behaviour that are common among their highest performing managers:
+10 behaviours that are common among their highest performing managers:

 1. Is a good coach
 2. Empowers team and does not micromanage